sarandis10/WindSurf-Ecommerce-P4/README.md

-2.2 The comments and the boards types are relationsips one to many and many to many respectively.
+2.2 The comments and the boards types are relationships one to many and many to many respectively.
 2.3 GET, POST, DELETE, PUT methods have been implemented for both the boards and the comments 2.4 Basic authentication has been created by encoding and decoding a token.